estib-vega/gpt/README.md

 # gpt

-This or is it contains the code for the GPT project.
+This or is it kjhkjhk the code for the GPT project.

 ## Description